Harvest 2019 – How to be in the Right Spot!

 Tasting with the Winemaker

-Your own audience with the winemaker himself – what better way to get the scoop on how vintage 2019 is looking at Ridgemill Estate and at $15 per person we think it’s an experience not miss!
+Tastings include (dependent on processing): Unreleased vintages, Barrell tastings, Tank samples and Ridgemill premium wines!
+This experience is available Monday to Friday.
+Your own audience with the winemaker himself – what better way to get the scoop on how vintage 2019 is looking at Ridgemill Estate and at $40 per couple we think it’s an experience not miss!